-School of Public Health students may choose to pursue a minor or certificate from another school or department or within School of Public Health in an area other than their degree or major.
-Students interested in a minor should contact that department for additional information.
+School of Public Health students may choose to pursue a minor, certificate, or second bachelor's degree from a school outside of the School of Public Health.
+Students interested in this option should contact that department for additional information.

 Pass/Fail Credit